mtlynch/mtlynch.io/content/posts/aardvarkd/index.md

 {{<img src="ohanian-swartz-huffman.webp" max-width="700px" caption="reddit co-founders (right to left) Alexis Ohanian, Aaron Swartz, Steve Huffman in 2005">}}

 Aaron Swartz was 19 at the time of filming.
-He already impacted the early web as one of the authors of the [RSS specification](https://www.rssboard.org/rss-validator/docs/rss1.html) and a founding contributor to [Creative Commons](https://creativecommons.org/), an organization that fought for ethical mechanisms for sharing intellectual property.
+He already impacted the early web as one of the authors of the [RSS specification](https://www.rssboard.org/rss-validator/docs/rss1.html) and a founding contributor to [Creative Commons](https://creativecommons.org/).

 An undergrad at Stanford in 2005, Swartz was also accepted into Y Combinator's first batch.
 When his company stalled, Graham suggested he [merge with reddit](https://qz.com/594715/when-aaron-swartz-met-paul-graham-his-life-and-the-entire-internet-changed-forever).